LogtalkDotOrg/logtalk3/tools/diagrams/NOTES.md

 the predicates that generate library diagrams will automatically also generate the entity and predicate cross-referencing diagrams.

-To generate local file links for opening files and file locations in selected text editors, use the `omit_path_prefixes([])` option and set the URL prefix:
+To generate local links for opening directories, files, and file locations in selected text editors, set the URL code prefix:

-- VSCode: `url_prefixes('vscode://file', DocPrefix)`
+- VSCode: `url_prefixes('vscode://file/', DocPrefix)`
-- VSCodium: `url_prefixes('vscodium://file', DocPrefix)`
+- VSCodium: `url_prefixes('vscodium://file/', DocPrefix)`
-- Cursor: `url_prefixes('cursor://file', DocPrefix)`
+- Cursor: `url_prefixes('cursor://file/', DocPrefix)`
 - MacVim: `url_prefixes('mvim://open?url=file://', DocPrefix)`
 - TextMate: `url_prefixes('txmt://open?url=file://', DocPrefix)`

-Note that local file links require text editor support for URL schemes.
+As local links use absolute paths, the `omit_path_prefixes/1` option is ignored.
+Note that local links require text editor support for URL schemes that can handle both file and directory links.

 To generate links to API documentation and source code repositories, use the options `path_url_prefixes/3` (or `url_prefixes/2` for simpler cases)